COVID-19 got your business down?

 Is your demand down?
 Don’t have the funds for paid advertising?
 No matter the reason, you can still keep your business floating.
 Scraping your CRM for existing customers or leads and running email campaigns to re-engage those users will go a long way.
 This is where your email list, which you have optimistically been building, comes to your rescue.
 It is a free way to influence what you already have and reach out to people on a large scale.

-- Search for the most valuable customers and provide them with special offers.
+• Search for the most valuable customers and provide them with special offers.
 Or, you can empathize with them.

-- Reach out to existing potential leads that have not been purchased from you yet with exclusive offers.
+• Reach out to existing potential leads that have not been purchased from you yet with exclusive offers.

 Focus Your Attention on PPC Ads

-Ads on social media platforms like Facebook, and LinkedIn, and search engines such as Google, and Bing are effectively proven digital marketing channels that draw traffic to your website.
+Ads on social media platforms like Facebook and LinkedIn and search engines such as Google and Bing are effectively proven digital marketing channels that draw traffic to your website.
 Also, they drive direct leads and generate sales.

 If you want to reach potential customers, these platforms will target:

-- Who your customers are
+• Who your customers are

-- Where they work
+• Where they work

-- What their interests are
+• What their interests are

-- What and why they are in the market for
+• What and why they are in the market for

-- What they are searching for on Google and other leading search engines
+• What they are searching for on Google and other leading search engines

 Online ads will lead to high user engagement.
-Not only that, but they also grab the customer’s attention, enhance awareness, and create interest in your products or services, which ultimately lead to more sales.
+Not only that, but they also grab the customer’s attention, enhance awareness, and create interest in your products or services, which ultimately leads to more sales.

 Adopt a Unique Strategy to Stay Afloat